JohnDCGSantos/EscalasUrg-nciaHospitalar/README.md

 ## Description

-This application was created to meet the specific needs of a hospital, streamlining the distribution of doctors in emergency rosters.
+This application was created to meet the specific needs of a hospital, streamlining the distribution of doctors in emergency schedules.
 The app follows the hospital's rules to ensure an efficient and fair distribution of medical professionals.

 ## Key Features

-- **Random Roster Generation:**
+- **Random Schedule Generation:**
-  - Click to generate random emergency rosters, adhering to the hospital's established rules.
+  - Click to generate random emergency schedules, adhering to the hospital's established rules.
 - **Add Doctors:**
-  - Utilize the option to add doctors, specifying their details and vacation days, seamlessly integrating them into the system.
+  - Use the option to add doctors, specifying their details and vacation days, seamlessly integrating them into the system.
 - **Doctor Details:**
   - View the list of available doctors and explore individual doctor details, including vacation days and shift schedules displayed on a calendar.
 - **Update and Manage Doctors:**
   - Modify doctor details, add or remove doctors as needed.
-- **Roster Visualization:**
+- **Schedule Visualization:**
-  - View organized rosters in a table format, sortable by name, date, or shift.
+  - View organized schedules in a table format, sortable by name, date, or shift.
 - **PDF Download:**
-  - Generate and download emergency rosters in PDF format.
+  - Generate and download emergency schedules in PDF format.
 - **Administrative Controls:**
-  - Access to roster deletion and detailed doctor information is restricted to administrators.
+  - Access to schedule deletion and detailed doctor information is restricted to administrators.
 - **User Authentication:**
   - Only registered users can access the application.
 Administrators have additional privileges, while non-administrative users can only view their own details.
 Note: When adding a doctor, ensure that the doctor's email matches the user's email for access to individual details.